 Gameplay begins with the player selecting a mode of play, followed by a character to play as.
 The player can then customize the character by selecting a weapon and special stat boosting items to equip.
 The player can also review a map of detailing starting placements of officers, the battle win/loss conditions, and a brief overview of the story behind the battle.

 Battles take place on large open maps; the player has freedom to roam the map at will, though certain regions may be blocked until prerequisite conditions are met.
 As a battle begins, enemy and ally NPC units will advance to do battle with one another.
 The effectiveness of both sides is guides by a morale system.
 Enemy and ally morale fluctuates as objectives are either met or failed, officers are defeated, and gates (soldier spawn points) are captured or lost.
 To achieve victory, the player must complete the stage's primary objective.
-Defeat comes if the player is defeated or is prevented from completing the primary objective, the allied commander is defeated, or time expires.
+Defeat comes if the player is defeated or is prevented from completing the primary objective, the allied commander is defeated, the allied main camp is captured, or time expires.

 The basic combat controls features a standard attack button, a heavy attack, or "charge" attack button, and a musou attack button, which is used for character-specific special attacks.
 On a PS2 controller, these controls are mapped to square, triangle, and circle respectively.
 The player may also enter a first-person aiming mode by holding a shoulder button and fire arrows from a distance, though the player's stock of arrows is limited.